h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Quiz/L2_7_31_explanation.md

 ## Conclusion

 - The Bayes risk framework provides a principled approach to medical decision-making under uncertainty, accounting for both the probability of different conditions and the consequences of different treatment choices.

-- For the initial posterior probabilities (70% benign, 20% early-stage, 10% advanced), mild treatment minimizes the expected loss with a Bayes risk of 12.
+- For the initial posterior probabilities (70% benign, 20% early-stage, 10% advanced), the expected losses are:
+  - No treatment: 20.00
+  - Mild treatment: 12.00
+  - Aggressive treatment: 18.00
+  Mild treatment minimizes the expected loss with a Bayes risk of 12.00.

-- Even with updated posterior probabilities showing a higher risk of malignancy (50% benign, 30% early-stage, 20% advanced), mild treatment remains optimal, though with a higher expected loss of 14.5.
+- With updated posterior probabilities showing a higher risk of malignancy (50% benign, 30% early-stage, 20% advanced), the expected losses change to:
+  - No treatment: 35.00
+  - Mild treatment: 14.50
+  - Aggressive treatment: 16.50
+  Mild treatment remains optimal, though with a higher expected loss of 14.50.

-- "No treatment" becomes optimal only when the probability of a benign tumor exceeds 84%, reflecting the high cost of failing to treat malignancy.
+- "No treatment" becomes optimal only when the probability of a benign tumor exceeds 84% (specifically, $P(C_1|x) > 0.8403$), reflecting the high cost of failing to treat malignancy.

+- Using a zero-one loss function would lead to these expected losses:
+  - No treatment: 0.30
+  - Mild treatment: 0.80
+  - Aggressive treatment: 0.90
-- Using a zero-one loss function would lead to the MAP decision of "no treatment" based solely on the most likely state, but this ignores the asymmetric costs of different errors.
+  This results in the MAP decision of "no treatment" based solely on the most likely state (benign at 70%), but this ignores the asymmetric costs of different errors.

+- We proved mathematically that under zero-one loss, the Bayes minimum risk decision simplifies to the MAP decision: $\hat{a}(x) = \arg\max_{i} P(C_i|x)$.

 - The loss values serve as a kind of "prior" in the decision-making process, encoding domain knowledge about the consequences of different actions and shifting the decision boundaries accordingly.

 This example illustrates the power of Bayesian decision theory in medical contexts, where both diagnostic uncertainty and asymmetric risks are common features of decision problems.
 By explicitly modeling both the probabilities and the consequences, we can make better decisions that minimize the expected harm to patients.